 Spasm Prevention and Treatment

-If you experience severe pain, like a muscle explosion, contact your doctor.
+If you experience severe pain or you frequently experience muscle cramps, contact your doctor.
 If any muscle twitch or spasm lasts a long time or keeps coming back, you may have a serious condition.
-Examples of conditions that can result in muscle symptoms include kidney or thyroid function alteration or fibromyalgia, according to the MedlinePlus online medical encyclopedia.
+Examples of conditions that can result in muscle symptoms include kidney or thyroid function alteration or fibromyalgia, according to MedlinePlus.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.